SimonCropp/EntityFramework.OrderBy/readme.md

 **See [Milestones](../../milestones?state=closed) for release notes.**

-Applies default ordering to Entity Framework Core queries based on fluent configuration.
+Applies default ordering to EntityFramework queries based on fluent configuration.
 This ensures consistent query results and prevents non-deterministic ordering issues.

 ## NuGet package